gmdsi/GMDSI_notebooks/docs/part2/freyberg_glm_2.md

 pyemu.os_utils.run('python forward_run.py', cwd=m_d)
 ```

 Now we can use `flopy` to load the model and plot some of the parameters.
-Let's plot some aps of the spatial distribution of K. (Run the next cell.)
+Let's plot some maps of the spatial distribution of K. (Run the next cell.)

 Looks a bit "blotchy"...perhaps not particularily realistic, hey?
-In part, this is due to using the regularized Gauss Levenburg Marquardt option which tends to not look as "smooth" as using Tikhonov regularisation explicitly.
-In this case, it is also likley due to parameter values compensating for model structural error.
-So we are getting both a poor representation of measured data _and_ non-realistic parameter fields...not ideal.
+In part, this is due to using the regularized Gauss Levenburg Marquardt option which tends to not look as "smooth" as using geostatistics-informed Tikhonov regularisation explicitly.
+In this case, it is also likley due to parameter values compensating for model structural error (e.g. we have n imperfect model and a corase parmaeterisation scheme).

 ```python